csacanam/deramp-contracts/scripts/README.md

 # Deramp Deployment Scripts

-This directory contains the essential scripts to deploy and configure the Deramp system in production.
+Essential scripts to deploy and configure the Deramp system.

 ## Available Scripts